jhoffman5/student_accessible_files/csc1810/p3/README.md

 ## Partner rules

-*Left to the instructor to define*
+All work to be done individually.

 ## What to turn in and how